ThomasSt0rm/VNI/Docs/StepsTaken.md

 1. Setup LDAP client (as in the guide above)
 2. Configure password auth in SSH daemon

-This will be done automagically by Ansible playbook when creating instances with "user data" This can also be done by Ansible playbook/role + AWS dynamic inventory, but for that I need to have a management server in the cloud, which I won't do within this task to prevent unnecessary costs.
+This will be done automagically by Ansible playbook + AWS dynamic inventory.
-However you checkout plabook in 'Servers_conf' folder.
+Best practice is to keep special Management server for Ansible playbook for server configuration management, but to avoid unnecessary hosts, I will install Ansible on Bastion host.

 ### Application Servers